-All ISO 17025 accredited testing and calibration laboratories are obliged to take part in proficiency testing programmes managed either by ISO 17025-appointed nodal organisations or by ISO 17025 itself.
+All ISO 17025 accredited testing and calibration laboratories are obliged to take part in proficiency testing programs managed either by ISO 17025-appointed nodal organizations or by ISO 17025 itself.

 Furthermore, ISO/IEC 17025 has set the requirements for a quality system’s maintenance in testing and calibration laboratories.

 Therefore, testing and calibration laboratories use ISO 17025 to develop and implement their QMS.

 On the other hand, accreditation bodies utilize this standard to gauge testing and calibration laboratories for accreditation.

 ISO 17025 organizes proficiency testing programs for both its accredited and applicant laboratories.
 The programs are run through nodal laboratories identified by ISO 17025.

 For example, meeting the APLAC MR001 requirements means all accrediting bodies are required to embark on PT programs for its accredited laboratories.